mcnuttandrew/critical-hci-vis-class/src/index.md

 FAQ

 - How do I submit stuff?
 TBD
 - How do I hear about course updates?
-Check the course forum
+You'll get an email
 - How do I get in touch with the course staff?
-Post on the course forum, _do not email_
+Send an email
 - How do I propose a work?
-Post on the course forum
+Send an email
 - How do I get grades?
 You'll be emailed once a week

 # Schedule: